LiewLi/liewli.io/qml_build_cross_platform_ui_in_declarative_way.md

 ```

 ### QML Component
-Take ***TodoCell*** component as an example, component can have custom defined property, which can later can be set by super component
+Take ***TodoCell*** component as an example, component can have custom defined property, which can later be set by parent component
 ```js
 Rectangle {